 Hackers look for preventable flaws in automation systems, such as unsecured networks and outdated software.
 The cyber attack on the Illinois family detailed above is a prime example of three of the simple ways smart homeowners can improve system security:

 - Change default passwords.
 Limit network and system access to authorized users.

 - Keep all smart devices up to date with the latest software.
-Mitigate the risk of cyber attack by downloading any patches as they become available.
+Mitigate the risk of a cyber attack by downloading any patches as they become available.

 - Work with a trusted security provider.
 Ensure your home is properly equipped with the latest software for the best protection of your family.
-Vector Security currently deploys more than 4 million connected devices across North America, and works to keep automation systems secure.